-The idea that a star might end in a profound gravitational collapse surfaced a number of times between the eighteenth and twentieth centuries before a convincing proof was devised.
-In the early twentieth century, when Einstein’s General Relativity equations indicated the probability that certain stars could end as black holes, the prospect seemed so strange that even Einstein rejected the idea.
+Between the eighteenth and twentieth centuries, the idea that the death of a massive star might cause a profound gravitational collapse surfaced a number of times before a convincing evidence emerged.
+In the early twentieth century, when Einstein’s General Relativity equations indicated the probability that certain stars could end as black holes, the prospect seemed so weird that even Einstein rejected the idea.
 It was widely believed that all stars gradually died out in much the same way: when a star exhausted its energy, it would become a “white dwarf” smoldering invisibly at a minimal level for eons.

 In the 1930s a young astrophysicist, Subrahmanyan Chandrasekhar, challenged that view by demonstrating that there must be a maximum limit to the mass of a star destined to become a white dwarf.
 This Chandrasekhar limit as it became known, meant that the most massive stars would have a fate very different from white dwarfs.
 According to Chandrasekhar’s formulation, the core of a dying massive star would be so unimaginably dense with compressed electrons that the star would succumb to an irreversible gravitational collapse, a “black hole.”